Sanjidakter/sales-analysis/README.md

-# **Sales Analysis Assignment**
+# **Sales Analysis**

-This repository contains my submission for the **Full-Stack Developer Assignment**, showcasing my skills in frontend and full-stack development.
  The solution is divided into two tasks, focusing on functionality, dynamic implementation, and an intuitive user experience.

 ---